Newsround

-Newsround (stylised as newsround, and originally called John Craven's Newsround before his departure in 1989) is a BBC children's news programme, which has run continuously since 4 April 1972.
-It was one of the world's first television news magazines aimed specifically at children.
+Newsround (stylised as newsround) is a BBC children's news programme, which has run continuously since 4 April 1972.
+Originally John Craven's Newsround, it was one of the world's first television news magazines aimed specifically at children.
 Initially commissioned as a short series by BBC Children's Department, who held editorial control, its facilities were provided by BBC News.
-The programme is aimed at 5 to 17-year-olds.
+Broadcast on CBBC, the programme is aimed at 5 to 15-year-olds.

 History

-Originally known as John Craven's Newsround, it was first presented by John Craven between 4 April 1972 and 22 June 1989.
+Originally John Craven's Newsround, it was first presented by John Craven between 4 April 1972 and 22 June 1989.
 Originally, stand-in presenters, such as Richard Whitmore, came from the main BBC News bulletins.

-In 1987, the show was renamed Newsround, and was presented by a rotating team including with Craven in the dual role of chief presenter and programme editor.
+In 1987, the show was renamed Newsround, and was presented by a rotating team including Craven in the dual role of chief presenter and programme editor.
 The programme gradually developed its own small reporting team, including Helen Rollason, Lucy Mathen, and long-serving space editor Reg Turnill.
 Other presenters included Juliet Morris, Krishnan Guru-Murthy, Julie Etchingham, Chris Rogers, Kate Gerbeau, Matthew Price and Becky Jago.
 Regular reporters on the programme, who have also presented it, included Paul Welsh, Lizo Mzimba and Terry Baddoo.
 Also, for most of its first two decades, Newsround drew upon the BBC's network of national and international correspondents such as John Humphrys, Michael Buerk and Martin Bell.

 Newsround was the first British television programme to break the news of the loss of the Space Shuttle Challenger on 28 January 1986.
 This edition was presented by Roger Finn, who had only recently joined the programme.
 The programme was also first in Britain to report an assassination attempt on Pope John Paul II in Vatican City in 1981 and provided the first reports from the Windsor Castle fire of November 1992.